 There are certain foods that boost these key nutrients, and unless a specific dietary restriction or food allergy prevents you from doing so, you should try to incorporate them into your diet.
 These foods include:

 High-fiber foods: Focus heavily on complex carbohydrates, including beans, peas, whole grains, and vegetables.
-These can aid in the constipation that commonly accompanies opioid abuse.
-Beans also stabilize glucose and blood sugar levels which can be especially helpful for those contending with an alcohol abuse problem.
+These can aid in the constipation that commonly accompanies opioid use.
+Beans also stabilize glucose and blood sugar levels which can be especially helpful for those contending with an alcohol use problem.

 Nuts and seeds.
 These are both good sources of vitamin E and omega-3 fatty acids which help aid and protect against cognitive decline and inflammation.

 Antioxidant rich items such as pomegranate fruit or juice, dark grapes, berries, nuts, dark green vegetables, sweet potatoes and orange vegetables;.
 Whole grains and fresh-brewed tea (decaf may be preferable during detox) should also be consumed

 According to Medline Plus “antioxidants are man-made or natural substances that may prevent or delay some types of cell damage.”
 They also help fight malnutrition and reinforce your immune system: